-Ford report looks at generation Z
+Ford report takes look at generation Z

 Ford Motor Co.'s 2015 trends report found that the car-buyers of tomorrow are a nontraditional, rebellious and socially conscious bunch.

 The Dearborn automaker took a close look at generation Z — generally regarded as those born after 1993 — and on Monday published their responses to questions ranging from climate change and job searches to eating habits and marriage.
 Ford has put out a trend report for the past three years in an attempt to better tailor products and service to future customers.

 "While demographics are invariably a factor in futuring work, what's driving our report for 2015 is this emerging generation Z consumer, who is already inspiring attitudes and behaviors in consumers of all ages," Sheryl Connelly, Ford's global consumer trend and futuring manager, said in a statement.

 Ford says generation Z'ers will make up about 20 percent of the global population and discovered that they're very tech-savvy and more aware of options available to them — whether it's choosing a place to get coffee or what new car to buy.

 "A rich understanding of our customers' ever-evolving needs, priorities and desires — both today and tomorrow — is key to our everyday business and global product development strategies," Connelly said.
 "These trends and insights help us at Ford in our role as an innovator to create products that not only exceed expectations, but push the boundaries of imagination."

 Here are some of the report's most interesting findings: